openclarity/vmclarity/rfc/multiple-assets-in-findings.md

 This RFC changes the following UI components:
 - `/findings/{findingType}` table drops the _Asset Name_ and _Asset location_ columns.
-  Instead, they are replaced with a single _Assets_ column that shows the number of assets related to a finding.
+  Instead, they are replaced with a single _Asset Count_ column that shows the number of assets related to a finding.
 - `/findings/{findingType}/{findingID}` removes _Asset details_ menu item.
   It is replaced with _See assets_ button on finding summary.
   The button redirects to the `/assets` page and displays filtered, finding-related assets by using OData queries.